 What Is Keeper Security?

-Keeper is a password manager that allows users to store online login credentials, documents, media files and other private information in an encrypted digital web vault.
-It eliminates the need for your users to memorize passwords and protects your business from data breaches and other password-related cyberthreats.
+Keeper offers both a consumer and business password manager that allows users to store online login credentials, documents, media files and other private information in an encrypted digital vault.
 Once Keeper is set up, the only password users have to remember is the master password they use to enter their digital vault.

 LastPass is a popular password management solution, but how does it stack up against Keeper?

 Plans and Pricing

 Price is a key variable to consider when choosing a password manager.
 Keeper and LastPass offer competitive pricing for single users, families, small-to-medium-sized businesses and enterprises.